zeppe-lin/qemuconf/README.md

 This _qemuconf_ distribution is a fork of Gottox' _qemuconf_ version 0.2.1, commit 50b8369 (Thu Nov 17 2022) with the following little
 differences:
-  * the man page have been rewritten in POD format
+  * the man page have been completely rewritten
   * added qemuconf-import(1) man page
   * removed unnecessary service files
   * test file was adjusted to POSIX sh(1p)